apache/dolphinscheduler/docs/docs/en/guide/task/dependent.md

 The Dependent node provides a logical judgment function, which can detect the execution of the dependent node according to the logic.

-For example, process A is a weekly report task, processes B and C are daily tasks, and task A requires tasks B and C to be successfully executed every day of the last week, as shown in the figure:
+For example, process A is a weekly task, processes B and C are daily tasks, and task A requires tasks B and C to be successfully executed every day of the last week.

 ![dependent_task01](/img/tasks/demo/dependent_task01.png)